By Alex Berryman

 Another one of our 5 Core Values is Beauty.
 We make sure our facility is not only clean but also a pleasant and beautiful place to work.
 Often you will see drawings made by Purnaa staff adorning the walls, with messages of love and hope.

-With big, bright windows and clean environments, it is important for all of Purnaa staff to enjoy where they work.
+With big, bright windows and clean environments, it is important for all Purnaa staff to enjoy where they work.

 Principle Eight: Providing Capacity Building

 Knowing we are only as good as our staff, we are constantly building capacity and training.
-Two years ago, we hired Suzanne Allibone, a master sewing trainer, who works with our sampling and sewing teams to increase their capabilities.
+Three years ago, we hired Suzanne Allibone, a master sewing trainer, who works with our sampling and sewing teams to increase their capabilities.

 Principle Nine: Promoting Fair Trade